devopsdinosaur/tcgshop-mods/nerd_shirts/docs/mod-developers-guide.md

 ## How this Mod Works

+Overview:

+This mod loads any number of **Boosters**, which are represented by individual sub-folders of the *\<game\>/BepInEx/plugins/nerd_shirts* folder.
+Each **Booster** can replace or add textures and will work alongside others, allowing mod developers to release Nexus mods containing boosters.
+The Nerd Shirts loader will print warnings to the LogOutput.log file if there are conflicts.
+More on **Boosters** later.

-A quick explanation of how this mod makes it a little easier to understand how to make your own texture mods.
+A quick explanation of how this mod makes it a little easier to understand how to make your own texture boosters.

 Broad strokes:
-1. When the game first launches, the mod scans the *\<game\>/BepInEx/plugins/nerd_shirts* folder for all sub-folders, which it will treat as mods (with the exception of those beginning with '_', i.e. special dirs [explained later in the Advanced section]).
+1. When the game first launches, the mod scans the *\<game\>/BepInEx/plugins/nerd_shirts* folder for all sub-folders, which it will treat as boosters (with the exception of those beginning with '_', i.e. special dirs [explained later in the Advanced section]).
-1. Each *mod* dir must have the same directory structure as the *__dump__* dir (explained later in the Creating a Mod sections).
+1. Each *booster* dir must have the same directory structure as the *__dump__* dir (explained later in the Creating a Booster sections).
 The *__dump__* dir is just what it seems: a dump of the tree structure of the Unity objects in the game.
-1. If a mod wants to say change the design on the "crop top" shirt for the female customers then the *mod* dir would include the ```Female\Crop_Top_01\Modular\Upper_Body\Crop_Top_01\Crop_Top_01_LOD0\renderer_000\material_000``` directory tree and contain the PNG image files that are modified to change the texture on the shirt.
+1. If a mod wants to say change the design on the "crop top" shirt for the female customers then the *booster* dir would include the ```Female\Crop_Top_01\Modular\Upper_Body\Crop_Top_01\Crop_Top_01_LOD0\renderer_000\material_000``` directory tree and contain the PNG image files that are modified to change the texture on the shirt.
 1. The textures (and shader config JSON files) are loaded at game launch to be used when customer/worker models are instantiated.
 1. As soon as customers are spawned (currently workers are not affected by this mod--coming soon) the mod checks the replaced texture tree against the Unity object tree within the model.
 All matches of the texture are replaced.
 1. This mod will also add materials to renderers (like the decals packaged with the mod) if they are defined under a renderer directory as such: *renderer_000/\_\_add\_\_*.
 The properties for these materials are defined in \_\_shader\_\_.json config files.